darkrelics/eidolon-engine/documentation/architecture.md

 The Eidolon Engine is a serverless multi-user game system built on AWS infrastructure, supporting both traditional MUD (Multi-User Dungeon) gameplay and incremental story-driven progression.
 The system uses a fully serverless architecture with DynamoDB for state persistence, Lambda for compute, and EventBridge for scheduled operations.

-**Deployment Status**: All core systems deployed and tested in AWS.

 ## System Architecture

 ### High-Level Architecture